LimROTS: A Hybrid Method Integrating Empirical Bayes and Reproducibility-Optimized Statistics for Robust Analysis of Proteomics and Metabolomics Data

 permutating.group

 Logical, If TRUE, the permutation for calculating the null distribution is performed by permuting the target group only specified in group.name Preserving all the other sample information.
-If FALSE, the entire sample information retrieved from meta.info will be permuted (recommended to be set to TRUE).
+If FALSE, the entire sample information retrieved from meta.info will be permuted (recommended to be set to FALSE).

 Value